 As anticipated in May, rising trade tensions between the U.S. and China have led to a series of escalating measures including tariffs and trade investigations.
 In July 2019 testimony to the Senate Judiciary Committee, FBI Director Christopher Wray noted that more than 1,000 active investigations on intellectual property theft “lead back to China.”
 Against the backdrop of these issues, the Department of Justice announced the “China Initiative” on November 1, 2018.
 The DOJ explained that the Initiative was launched against the background of prior findings by the Administration regarding China’s trade practices.
 One of the China Initiative’s key goals is to “[i]dentify priority trade secret cases, ensure that investigations are adequately resourced; and work to bring them to fruition in a timely manner and according to the facts and applicable law.”
 READ MORE

 Roland is a regular contributor to Orrick’s Trade Secrets Watch.
-Prior to joining Orrick, he was an attorney at the Public Interest Law Project in Oakland, California, where he engaged in impact litigation related to affordable housing and public benefits programs.
+Prior to joining the firm, he was an Orrick Attorney Fellow at the Public Interest Law Project in Oakland, California, where he engaged in impact litigation related to affordable housing and public benefits programs.
 He has also clerked at the Civil Division of the U.S. Attorney’s Office for the Northern District of California.

 Last November, we discussed the potential impact of a recent California appellate court decision, AMN Healthcare, Inc. v.
 Aya Healthcare Services, Inc., 28 Cal.
 App.
 5th 923 (2018), which called into question long-standing California precedent enforcing certain employee non-solicitation provisions.
 However, we noted it was too soon to forecast the implications of that case.